0xregulus/dynamic-pricing/README.md

 - **Guardrails** – `min_markup`/`max_markup` keep recommendations inside a safe band, while `volatility_floor`/`volatility_ceiling` normalize risk signals.
 - **Data source** – choose `coinmarketcap` or `csv`, pick the `asset` (symbol or CoinMarketCap ID), `vs_currency`, `lookback_hours`, and optionally `api_key`/`api_url`.
 - **Smoothing window** – controls the rolling lookback (in hours) used for momentum, volatility, and averages.
+- **Streamlit dashboard** – `streamlit_app.py` loads the default YAML config, pulls live candles from CoinMarketCap using your API key, and lets you tune asset, quote currency, lookback, smoothing, guardrails, competitor names, and strategy without editing files.

 ## Extending

 - Replace the CSV data source with another API by implementing `BaseMarketDataSource`.
 - Tweak the `VolatilityAwareStrategy` or plug in a new strategy subclass.
 - Integrate the engine into another service via the `PriceEngine` class.
+- Prototype guardrails and business rules visually via `streamlit_app.py`, which exposes sparkline charts and sidebar controls for strategy, guardrails, and competitor settings.

 ## Tests